Listen to this:

 Return on net worth = 39,734/ 3,87,112

-As it indicates that the company is smoothly running the business by utilising the shareholder’s funds efficiently.
+As it indicates that the company is smoothly running the business by utilizing the shareholder’s funds efficiently.

-Credit worthiness of the company increases.
-It even motivates the shareholder’s to invest more funds in the company, helping the company to improve its net worth.
+The creditworthiness of the company increases.
+It even motivates the shareholders to invest more funds in the company, helping the company to improve its net worth.

-Higher or positive net worth helps the company in improving future goals and to set best future plans for the company.
+Higher or positive net worth helps the company in improving future goals and setting the best future plans for the company.

 It improves the financial strength of the company by increasing the opportunity to raise funds from the market.
 It increases the goodwill of the company.

-Lower or positive net worth indicates that the company needs to decrease its liabilities as soon as possible and to efficiently utilise the shareholder’s fund so that it provides better returns to the shareholder’s.
-To learn more about company valuation with Elearnmarkets learning app which give you access to all the resources at one tap of mobile phone.
+Lower or positive net worth indicates that the company needs to decrease its liabilities as soon as possible and efficiently utilize the shareholder’s fund so that it provides better returns to the shareholders.
+To learn more about company valuation with Elearnmarkets learning app give you access to all the resources at one tap of a mobile phone.

-It shows that company’s is not financially strong thus decreasing the chance to raise more funds.
+It shows that company is not financially strong thus decreasing the chance to raise more funds.